 Welcome!
-I am a Postdoctoral Fellow in the Global Order theme at Perry World House, the global policy hub of the University of Pennsylvania.
-In 2019-2020, I was a Postdoctoral Fellow at the Niehaus Center for Globalization and Governance at Princeton University.
+I am an Assistant Professor of Political Science at Christopher Newport University and Director of the Reiff Center for Human Rights and Conflict Resolution.
+Previously, I was a Postdoctoral Fellow in the Global Order theme at Perry World House, the global policy hub of the University of Pennsylvania (2020-2021), and a Postdoctoral Fellow at the Niehaus Center for Globalization and Governance at Princeton University (2019-2020).
 I received my Ph.D. in Political Science from the University of California, Los Angeles in 2019.

 I received my B.A. from the University of Virginia in 2013 as an Echols Scholar, where I majored in Classics and Political Philosophy, Policy, and Law.